yslide/slide/README.md

 # slide

-Slide is an static expression optimizer.
+slide is an static expression optimizer.
 Given an expression like

 ```
 x(x + 2 * 3) / (x + 6)